vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/managing-edition-apps/seller-portal-edition-app.md

 After cloning the repository, follow the instructions below to configure your app:

-1. In the `manifest.json`, change the `name` to your preferred choice.
+1. In the `manifest.json`, change the `name` to `sponsor.edition-seller`.

+> ❗️ The name `sponsor.edition-seller` is mandatory, if another name is configured, the application will not work.

-> By standard, VTEX adopts the `edition-seller-` prefix in all edition apps.
+> By standard, VTEX adopts the edition-seller- prefix in all edition apps.

 2. Change the `vendor` field to your store’s account name, to become the app’s sponsor.